 By the time I get to the lake, I have the full range before me.

-It's a stunning moment!
+It's a stunning scene!
 Two other hikers come up as well.
 We exchange photos.
 And really, I cannot believe my luck.
 Once again I think how enormously fortunate I am to be here, in this month, in this moment!

 I turn back now.